MWPuppire/chip-8-c/README.md

 ## TODO:

+emulator back-end:
+* more fully implement Super CHIP-8 and XO-CHIP instructions
+* documentation
+* comments?

+frontend:
 * put debug console in-window (`~` to bring it up or something) (not really as needed with the new debugger in app)
 * add an in-app memory viewer (probably would make a new window)
-* more fully implement Super CHIP-8 and XO-CHIP instructions
 * actually add audio
-* quick save / quick load in frontend
+* quick save / quick load
-* documentation
-* comments?
 * configurable keys
 * rapid-fire keys (by holding shift or something)
 * pause/fast-forward/slow-motion/step forward keys
-* rewind? and/or step backward?
+* rewind? and/or step backward? (also a back-end issue)
 * screenshot? and/or record video?
+* change emulator within the app (instead of having to recompile)